Isoaxe/onit-landing/README.md

 ### `npm install`

-Install all of the Node dependencies for React and other third party packages used in this project.
+Install all of the Node dependencies for all third party packages used in this project.

 ### `npm run build`